A Competition to Address Mass Incarceration

 By: Marc Levin

-Jail Populations Presumption of Innocence Pretrial Services June 16, 2015
+Incarceration Trends Presumption of Innocence Pretrial June 16, 2015

 The right and left don’t seem to align on much these days — especially in an election year — but one clear exception is the need to address our criminal justice system.
 As the promise of reform through Congress and federal legislation remains to be realized, members of both sides of the aisle are increasingly recognizing that even a far-reaching federal reform bill alone wouldn’t be enough.
 Many of the problems in our criminal justice system start much earlier, in our communities and their jails.